Natural Gas is

 Renewable Natural Gas

-Renewable Natural Gas (RNG) is pipeline compatible gaseous fuel derived from biogenic or other renewable sources that has lower lifecycle carbon dioxide equivalent emissions than geological natural gas.
+Renewable Natural Gas (RNG) is pipeline compatible gaseous fuel derived from biogenic or other renewable sources that have lower lifecycle carbon dioxide equivalent emissions than geological natural gas.

 RNG can be produced from various waste streams including farms, landfills and water resource recovery facilities or from renewable electricity.

-The U.S. possess the most extensive gas pipeline delivery network in the world, and extensive research and testing is underway now to make leveraging this infrastructure to deliver clean hydrogen in the future a reality.
+The U.S. possesses the most extensive gas pipeline delivery network in the world, and extensive research and testing is underway now to make leveraging this infrastructure to deliver clean hydrogen in the future a reality.
 Gas utilities are connecting hydrogen production to end users nationwide.